GlobalFishingWatch/paper-industrial-activity/analyses/README.md

-    ├── matching        # AIS to SAR detections matching pipeline ├── rasterize       # rasterization of SAR footprints ├── roads           # filtering of ambiguities from vehicles ├── spatial         # spatial analyses and creation of data for figures ├── timeseries      # moving window and interpolation of time series └── utils           # shared functionality for analyses
+    ├── matching        # AIS to SAR detections matching pipeline ├── rasterize       # rasterization of SAR footprints ├── roads           # filtering of ambiguities from vehicles ├── spatial         # spatial analysis and creation of data for figures ├── timeseries      # moving window and interpolation of time series ├── uncertainty     # bootstrap standard error of percent change └── utils           # shared functionality for analyses

 ## Building conda environment

-The packages required to run the anlysis code are included in the `env.yaml`.
+The packages required to run the analysis code are included in the `env.yaml`.
 To create an environment from the env.yml with the default name `rad`:
 `conda env create -f env.yaml`

 You can specify the environment name using: